coralproject/ask-docs/docs_dir/products/askuserguide.md

 >  */

-#### Reordering, Duplicating and Deleting Questions
+#### Reordering, Duplicating, and Deleting Questions

 ![Form-builder](https://raw.githubusercontent.com/losowsky/docs/master/docs_dir/images/formbuilder3.gif)

-**Reording** a question can be accomplished by either dragging and dropping a question by it's number to the correct position, or by using the up and down arrows on the question's action bar.
+**Reording** a question can be accomplished by either dragging and dropping a question by its number to the correct position, or by using the up and down arrows on the question's action bar.

 You may also **delete** a question by clicking the <img src="https://raw.githubusercontent.com/losowsky/docs/ask-user-guide/docs_dir/images/trash.png" width="30" align="middle"> icon or **duplicate** a question by clicking the <img src="https://raw.githubusercontent.com/losowsky/docs/ask-user-guide/docs_dir/images/duplicate.png" width="30" align="middle"> icon.